 So that’s it.
 That’s all I can think of for tips for travelling with kids.
 Like I said, sorry if you were looking for the best high chair and booster seat travel with kids blog.
 If you are still here you obviously enjoyed it!
-We have been there and done that and all I will say is I’ve erased it out of my memory forever.
+We have travelled with babies and all I will say is I’ve erased it out of my memory forever.
 Toddlers and travelling was bloody hard work.
 Teenagers and travelling, on the other hand, is fabulous.

 Just don’t forget the extra battery pack, for God’s sake.